.

 Is the HPV vaccine free?

-The vaccine is available free to all PrEP patients with our clinic – with no age restrictions – at our in-person locations.
+The vaccine is available free to all ongoing PrEP patients with our clinic – with no age restrictions – at our in-person locations.
+(See eligibility below)

 The vaccine is called Gardasil-9 and protects against nine strains of the virus.
 If you have already been exposed to some strains of the virus it will only protect against the other ones.
 This is why it is best to get the vaccine earlier in life.
 However, older adults can find benefit and it is often still recommended.

 If you were to access the vaccine through a local Public Health clinic they only provide it free until 26.
-For people over 26 it is approximately $200 per injection everywhere else and there are three in the series.
-However, our patients pay $0 in-person.
+For people over 26 it is over $200 per injection everywhere else and there are three in the series.
+However, our patients pay $0 at our in-person Toronto, Brampton, & Ottawa locations.

 What is Hepatitis?